arcus/education_r_intensive/README.md

 #### What if I Don't Use RStudio?

 I could include the code above in a simple **R console**, which is what you get when you install R by itself without using RStudio.
-In this example shown below, I'm **not** using RStudio.
+This isn't the most user friendly experience!
+In the screen recording shown below, I'm **not** using RStudio, but using the R Console.

 |![R.app, or the R Console](https://github.com/arcus/education_r_intensive/blob/main/images/r_console.gif?raw=true)|
 |--|

 Above, you can see that the R console had to open a new program (in my Mac, it's the Quartz viewer) to display the histogram.
-But you can't tell much more about the `breast_cancer_data` datset.
+But you can't tell much more about the `breast_cancer_data` datset and you don't get tips and support around using R.  For example, here are some questions you may have after watching the animation above.

-* What other variables are there?
+* What does my data look like?
+How can I get a sneak peek?
 * How many rows are in the data?
 * How can I get more information on how to use the `hist` command?
 * How can I save my work for later re-use and expansion?